Toggle menu

 The Notice of Seeking Possession sets out why the notice is being served.
 The amount of the arrears of rent is stated, if there are arrears.
 It states which condition has been breached and gives the details of what the council considers has been done or not done to breach the condition, if there is a breach of any condition.
 It gives details of the behaviour which the council considers to be anti-social and the effect it is having on the neighbourhood and other residents, if anti-social behaviour is involved.

 The notice of seeking possession tells the tenant how to get help with their housing and problems and states that proceedings to obtain an order for possession from the county court will not be commenced until after a stated date.
 That date is 4 weeks after the notice is served on the tenant.
-The tenant then has 4 weeks in which to rectify the breaches and get assistance before any action is taken in the Court.
+The tenant then has 4 weeks in which to rectify the breaches and get assistance before any action is taken in the court.

 Anti-social behaviour

 The exception to the 4 weeks' 'grace' is a notice of seeking possession which includes allegations of anti-social behaviour.
-In that case proceedings can be commenced in the county court immediately, but the council has to prove to the
+In that case proceedings can be commenced in the county court immediately, but the council has to prove to the court that the behaviour was so serious, a wait of 4 weeks was unreasonable considering the effect the behaviour was having on the neighbourhood.

 Court order